vboechat/daische/README.md

 5. Check your console for the URL where the application is running, and you're done!

 ## Contributing
-Thank you for your interest in contributing to Daische!
+Thank you for your interest in contributing to Daische! <br />
 Steps to contribute:

 1. Fork the repository and clone it